chad-miller-official/clutch-exercise/README.md

 sudo apt-get update
 sudo apt-get install sbt
 ```
-3. Within the root directory of this repository, run `sbt run`.
+3. Within the root directory of this repository, run `npm run start`.
 4. Navigate to `http://localhost:9000/`.
 You should be greeted with a tiny UI allowing you to enter a ticker symbol into the input box.
 To ensure everything is working as expected, enter a symbol, such as AAPL or GOOG.
 The symbol and its price should be appended to a list underneath the input box, and a countdown timer to the next price refresh should also appear underneath the input box.